Metatronxl/rmq/README.md

 ---

+**UPDATE**：If you want to support alibaba Redis Cluster. you can switch to the lateset version `rmq/v6` which based on the `rmq/v4` and support redis cluster key dispatch.

 **Note**: We recently updated rmq to expose Redis errors instead of panicking.
 This is a major change as almost all functions now return errors.
 It's recommended to switch to the latest version `rmq/v4` so rmq won't crash your